 Class IV-Special forest practices have the potential to cause a substantial impact on the environment.
 They include certain aerial application of pesticides, ground application of pesticides within a Type A or B wetland, forest practices on lands designated critical habitat of state listed threatened or endangered species, and certain harvest activities within geologically unstable areas.

-Class IV-General forest practices are forest practices on (1) lands platted after January 1, 1960, (2) lands that have or are being converted to another use or (3) forest practices which would otherwise be Class III but which are taking place on lands which are not to be reforested because of likelihood of future conversion to urban development.
+Class IV-General forest practices are forest practices on (1) lands that have or are being converted to another use or (2) forest practices which would otherwise be Class III but which are taking place on lands which are not to be reforested because of likelihood of future conversion to urban development.
 Class I and Class II forest practices located within the UGA are, by definition, Class IV-General (see RCW 76.09.050).

-On August 10, 1999, DNR transferred the administration and enforcement of Class IV-General forest practices conducted within unincorporated King County to King County.
-DNR retained jurisdiction over Class I and II forest practices outside of the Urban Growth Area and over Class III and IV-Special forest practices.
+In 1999, DNR transferred the administration and enforcement of Class IV-General forest practices conducted within unincorporated King County to King County.
+DNR retained jurisdiction over Class I, II, III and IV special forest practices outside of the Urban Growth Area.

-Class IV-General forest practice permits are administered by King County through the Department of Local Services, Permitting Division (Permitting).
-This permit is often approved as an adjunct to another development permit such as a building permit or residential subdivision and in this circumstance would not require filing a separate application.
-If no other development is being proposed, a separate application for the Class IV forest practice would have to be filed with Permitting.
+Class IV-General forest practice approvals are administered by King County through the Department of Local Services, Permitting Division (Permitting).
+This approval is often granted as an adjunct to another development permit such as a building permit or residential subdivision and in this circumstance would not require filing a separate application.
+If no other development is being proposed, a separate Clearing and Grading permit application need to be filed with Permitting.
+This permit would include forest practices approval.

-Additional information on the forest practice rules and regulations and permits and/or approvals for forest practices over which the Forest Practices Board and DNR have retained jurisdiction is available through the DNR Web page www.dnr.wa.gov/programs-and-services/forest-practices or through the DNR regional offices.
-Most of King County is included in the South Puget Sound Region located in Enumclaw.
-Their office number is 360-825-1631; e-mail is email@example.com.
+Additional information on the forest practice rules and regulations and permits and/or approvals for forest practices over which the Forest Practices Board and DNR have retained jurisdiction is available through the DNR Forest Practices web page or through the DNR regional offices.
+Most of King County is included in the South Puget Sound Region, the office is located in Enumclaw.
+Their office number is 360-825-1631; e-mail is firstname.lastname@example.org.

 Lands on which forest practices are performed under DNR approved permits are automatically subject to a six year development moratorium.
 For six years from the date of forest practice approval, King County will not accept any permit applications for any development activities that are not related to long-term forest management on these properties.